The Chosen Season 5 Confirmation, Cast & Everything We Know

 Filming for Season 5 of the hit Biblical TV drama, The Chosen, is almost complete and marks a departure from previous seasons.

-Even though Season 4's episodes have only just begun streaming, production for Season 5's began in April with the series cast and is currently ongoing at the show's Midlothian, Texas facility.
+Even though Season 4's episodes have only just begun streaming, production for Season 5 began in April and is currently ongoing in Texas.

-But with The Chosen more than halfway through its seven-season story, Season 5 is expected to be different due to its ticking clock of a timeline and an escalating chain of events.
+But with The Chosen more than halfway through its seven-season story, Season 5 is expected to be different due to its ticking clock timeline and an escalating chain of events.

 [ Where to Watch The Chosen Season 4 for Free - Streaming App Details ]